Clock icon

 In advanced cases, there may be loose or missing teeth, bleeding gums, and noticeable pain or discomfort.

-It's vital to address dental issues promptly, as they can lead to more severe health problems if left untreated, including potential infections that can spread to other parts of the body.
+It's very important to address dental issues, as they can lead to more severe health problems if not treated or not treated properly.
+Potential complications of not treating include infections that can spread to other parts of the body.

-Also, despite what your cat may not reveal, severe dental disease is painful and uncomfortable, which can affect their overall behavior and quality of life.
+Also, despite what your cat may not reveal, severe dental disease is painful and uncomfortable, which can affect their overall behaviour and quality of life.

 Treatment typically involves professional dental cleaning by your veterinarian and may require tooth extractions in severe cases.
 Your veterinarian may also prescribe antibiotics and pain relief medications.